brunoroque06/plays/website/assets/resume.typ

     country: "Scotland",
     start: datetime(year: 2017, month: 4, day: 1),
     end: datetime(year: 2017, month: 8, day: 1),
     desc: "Development of a desktop application to automate the planning of neighbors in cellular networks.
 Improved the drop call rate in northern areas of the UK by 30%.
-Technologies: C#, WPF, Microsoft SQL Server.", ),
+Tech: C#, WPF, MS SQL.", ),
   (
     title: "Software Engineer R&D",